Right Arrow

 Historically, theft reporting was unstructured and inconsistent.
 Modern networks require structured data to identify trends.

-• Standardized data formats: retailers are moving toward standardized reporting that includes specific merchandise categories, suspect descriptions, and vehicle information.
+• Standardized data formats: Retailers are moving toward standardized reporting that includes specific merchandise categories, suspect descriptions, and vehicle information.

-• Evidence packages: cloud-based platforms allow LP teams to compile "digital evidence packages" containing time-stamped video clips, transaction logs, and incident notes.
+• Evidence packages: Cloud-based platforms allow LP teams to compile "digital evidence packages" containing time-stamped video clips, transaction logs, and incident notes.
 These packages can be shared securely with law enforcement via email or direct integration, improving the likelihood of prosecution.

 Law enforcement collaboration